-In addition to that, if a bunch of grapes is not visually appealing, even if there is nothing really wrong with it, chances are it won’t be happily received by the customer.
-Ensure that all grapes are the correct color, size, and ripeness before attempting to transport them, otherwise they may get rejected for not meeting quality standards.
+Customers may turn down a shipment of grapes if it’s simply not visually appealing, even if there is nothing technically wrong with it.
+Ensure that all grapes are the correct color, size, and ripeness before attempting to transport them.
+Otherwise, they may get rejected for not meeting quality standards.

-Nowadays, grapes must be packaged in a very particular way to achieve the best results.
-Grapes often have a long transit when moving out of California, which means they can’t exactly be thrown in a buggy and pulled by horses anymore.
+Grapes not intended for processing into juice or wine must be packaged in a particular way to minimize shipping damage.
+Grapes often have a long transit when shipped within the US, which means they can’t exactly be thrown in a buggy and pulled by horses anymore.

-Most of the time, California grapes are predominantly shipped in plastic bags with little holes for ventilation, and a ziplock style slider seal.
-Sometimes, standard clamshell packaging is utilized instead, to offer a little more protection to the delicate fruits.
-Then, those smaller containers are packaged in a sturdy 10kg (22lb) crate or carton with wool, polyethylene, or cardboard to protect it.
-These cartons then must be palletized for easy shipping.
+Most of the time, table grapes are shipped in plastic bags with little holes for ventilation, and a ziplock style slider seal.
+Sometimes, standard clamshell packaging is used to offer more protection to the delicate fruits.
+Those smaller containers are packaged in a sturdy 10kg (22lb) crate or carton with wool, polyethylene, or cardboard to protect it.
+Finally, these cartons are palletized for easy shipping.

-To palletize grape shipments, here are a few best practices to ensure success:
+To palletize grape shipments, here are a few best practices to employ:

 Palletizing your shipment has many benefits.
-Not only does it protect the freight better, it also makes it much easier to handle for the carrier transporting it.
-The pallet allows for the use of forklifts, and the uniform shape makes it easy to pack in the back of a truck.
+Not only does it protect the freight, it also makes it much easier to handle for the carrier transporting it.
 In some cases, your freight may incur extra fees if it is not palletized, or if it was palletized incorrectly.
-Although palletizing freight can take time, the benefits far outweigh the inconvenience.

 Grapes intended for wine or juice must be packaged differently from consumer table grapes.
 Because juice and wine grapes are not sold to supermarkets for consumers, they do not need to be individually packaged for the grocery store shelves.
-Instead, wine and juice grapes must be packaged and marketed in bulk containers to be sent to juice makers and winemakers.
+Instead, wine and juice grapes are best packaged in bulk containers to be sent to juice makers and winemakers.

 To transport grapes for wholesale, growers typically utilize wooden or plastic pallet bins.
 The bins are the same width and length as a normal pallet, so that makes it easy to transport with a forklift.
-There is no standard height for a pallet bin, and it may be able to accommodate as little as 12 to as many as 50 bushels depending on the type.
-Once packed, these pallet bins can be treated just like normal pallets, and can be stacked on top of each other as long as the bin itself is sturdy.
+There is no standard height for a pallet bin, and it may be able to accommodate as few as 12 to as many as 50 bushels depending on the type.
+Once packed, these pallet bins can be stacked on top of each other just like normal pallets.

 Although pallet bins are a popular choice because of the low cost, there are many other options for shipping bulk grapes to a juice maker or winemaker, like:

-California grapes often move by the truckload.
-Transporting grapes and other fresh fruit with a short shelf life involves something called the Cold Chain Logistics Process.
-This process involves moving and storing fruits, vegetables, and other commodities at a certain cool temperature.
-This is especially important for grapes, as they are quite delicate and extremely sensitive to changes in temperature.
+Transporting grapes and other fresh fruit with a short shelf life means employing cold chain logistics.
+This process involves moving and storing fruits, vegetables, and other commodities at cool/cold temperatures to maintain freshness.
+This is especially important for grapes, as they are delicate and sensitive to changes in temperature.

-“Cold Chain” means that every step in the logistics process must keep the fruit at a specific temperature throughout its entire transit, from start to finish.
 Since there are often many stops in the logistics process, that means more than just the truck that moves the grapes needs to be kept cold.
 Warehouses, trucks, and destination ports must all be the correct temperature to keep the grapes fresh.
-This is true for any space that holds the shipment, even if only for a short time.

 A temperature of 0 degrees Celsius, or 32 degrees Fahrenheit, is recommended for storing and transporting grapes.
 If at any point in the process, the shipment is stored at the wrong temperature, it is likely to be rejected at the destination.
 This can result in profit loss for the carrier, the shipper, and any involved third parties.
 To ensure that this does not happen, it is important to only work with trusted, highly qualified carriers.